giosil/wapp/README.md

 # WApp - Wrapped App Mobile

-A simple cordova hybrid mobile app based on jQuery Mobile.
+A template of Cordova hybrid app based on jQuery Mobile.

 ## Requirements